 The Department of Mechanical and Aerospace Engineering (MAE) at the University of Florida administers the Bachelor of Science, Master of Science and Doctor of Philosophy degrees in Aerospace Engineering and Mechanical Engineering.

-Please explore our Prospective Students page to learn more details about our undergraduate and graduate programs, as well as our Research page to learn about our research projects, faculty research interests and our research laboratories.
+Please explore our Academics page to learn more details about our undergraduate and graduate programs, as well as our Research page to learn about our research projects, faculty research interests and our research laboratories.

 Students are the lifeblood of any university.
 As you consider your future educational plans, we thank you for exploring MAE at the University of Florida.